joagre/anond/doc/ds-json-rpc-server.md

 ### 2.5) Method: *reserve-oa*

-The *reserve-oa* method reserves an *Overlay Address* (OA), i.e. an ipv6-address from certain range, to be the node's address on the anond overlay network.
+The *reserve-oa* method reserves an *Overlay Address* (OA), i.e. an ipv6-address from certain range, to be the node's address on the Anond overlay network.
 A node typically registers several OAs and pick new ones now and then to improve node anonymity.